navcoin/navcoin-dev-docs/content/en/launch-options/_index.md

 ---
 date: 2018-04-16
-title: "NavCoin Core Wallet Launch Options"
+title: "Launch Arguments"
 slug: launch-options
 url: /launch-options/
 toc: true
 sections_weight: 10
+weight: 60
+sections_weight: 60
 ---

 The NavCoin Core Wallet has a number of launch options available to it.
 You can use multiple args at once.
+Launch options will override options set in the configuration file if a conflict arises.
+In the case of an option being specified more than once or two options conflicting, the later option will override the earlier.

 Usage:
   `navcoin-qt [command-line options]`